 Rent vs. Own

 While interest rates remain low and rents are increasing, it is more cost effective to purchase an Academy District 20 home in today’s market than it is to continue renting.
+When you do finally buy a home, make sure you get homeowners insurance.

 This Rent vs. Own analysis was completed several years ago.
 Though the dates are old, the data is still valid.